 This post looks at how to set up the Facebook custom audience pixel with the goal to track your website visitors, but does include some basic information on how to take the additional steps to set up your conversion tracking as well.
 Setting up your conversion tracking is a more involved and separate process, but it would still begin with generating and adding your Facebook pixel code to your website.

-Setting up your Facebook Custom Audience Pixel
+Setting up your Facebook Pixel to Build Custom Audiences

 - From your Ads Manager account, click on All Tools –> Pixels.